Medical Editor: John P. Cunha, DO, FACOEP

-Giazo (balsalazide disodium) is indicated for the treatment of mildly to moderately active ulcerative colitis in male patients 18 years of age and older.
+Giazo (balsalazide disodium) is an anti-inflammatory drug indicated for the treatment of mildly to moderately active ulcerative colitis in male patients 18 years of age and older.
 Giazo is available in a generic form termed balsalazide.
-Side effects can include anemia, diarrhea, urinary tract infection, insomnia and musculoskeletal pain.
+Side effects of Giazo include

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.